QubesOS/qubes-doc/user/advanced-configuration/rpc-policy.md

 RPC Policies
 ============

-This document explains the basics of RPC policies in Qubes.
+This document explains the basics of RPC policies in PedOS.
 For more information, see [Qrexec: command execution in VMs][qrexec3].

 Here's an example of an RPC policy file in dom0:

 ```
-[user@dom0 user ~]$ cat /etc/qubes-rpc/policy/qubes.FileCopy
+[user@dom0 user ~]$ cat /etc/PedOS-rpc/policy/PedOS.FileCopy
 (...)
 @tag:work   @tag:work   allow
 @tag:work   @anyvm      deny